17 May Getting Into the Content Development Game #1 – Introduction

 From knowing what makes an idea sellable, to anticipating what distributors are looking for, to understanding how to secure talent, to creating the perfect pitch package, you will have to earn your place at the table.
 When done properly, you will prove to distributors and/or brands that you have the ideas that will grow an audience and achieve their goals.

-In the next five articles in this series, we will expand upon each of the following steps that are critical to your success in content development:
+In the next four articles in this series, we will expand upon each of the following steps that are critical to your success in content development:

 These 5 steps have served me well every time I’ve developed and created hit shows.
 But what’s taken me 15 years to develop, you need to learn quickly if you are to succeed in content development.
 Why quickly?
 Because as noted earlier, the content game is a crowded and competitive field.
 You need to be able to perform at the same level as all the other companies pitching ideas.